 Balance problems are among the most common issues for seniors.
-They pose a serious safety concern due to the increased risk of falls.
+In addition, they pose a severe safety concern due to the increased risk of falls.
 Because of this, both caregivers and their loved ones should address the issue before something disastrous happens.

 What Causes Balance Problems In Seniors?

 Balance problems in seniors often occur with age, even for those with good health.
-Balance loss happens for various reasons, such as stiff or damaged joints or something more serious such as a neurological condition.
+Loss of balance happens for various reasons, such as stiff or damaged joints or something more serious such as a neurological condition.
 However, inner ear problems are the most common culprit.

 The vestibular system, or the labyrinth, is a part of the inner ear that controls balance.
-When this system is infected or inflamed (a condition known as labyrinthitis), it causes vertigo, which causes sensations such as dizziness or spinning.
+When this system is infected or inflamed (a condition known as Labyrinthitis), it causes vertigo, which causes sensations such as dizziness or spinning.
+Typically, Labyrinthitis is the result of another illness or disease, including:

 - Upper respiratory infections